jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 15 - Running the Game.md

 #### Sewer Plague

-Sewer plague is a generic term for a broad category of illnesses that incubate in sewers, refuse heaps, and stagnant swamps, and which are sometimes transmitted by creatures that dwell in those areas, such as [[rat]]**s** and [[otyugh]]**s**.
+Sewer plague is a generic term for a broad category of illnesses that incubate in sewers, refuse heaps, and stagnant swamps, and which are sometimes transmitted by creatures that dwell in those areas, such as [[rat]]**s** and [[Otyugh]]**s**.

 When a humanoid creature is bitten by a creature that carries the disease, or when it comes into contact with filth or offal contaminated by the disease, the creature must succeed on a DC 11 Constitution saving throw or become infected.

 It takes 1d4 days for sewer plague's symptoms to manifest in an infected creature.
 Symptoms include fatigue and cramps.
-The infected creature suffers one level of [[exhaustion]], and it regains only half the normal number of hit points from spending Hit Dice and no hit points from finishing a long rest.
+The infected creature suffers one level of [[Exhaustion]], and it regains only half the normal number of hit points from spending Hit Dice and no hit points from finishing a long rest.

 At the end of each long rest, an infected creature must make a DC 11 Constitution saving throw.
-On a failed save, the character gains one level of [[exhaustion]].
-On a successful save, the character's [[exhaustion]] level decreases by one level.
-If a successful saving throw reduces the infected creature's level of [[exhaustion]] below 1, the creature recovers from the disease.
+On a failed save, the character gains one level of [[Exhaustion]].
+On a successful save, the character's [[Exhaustion]] level decreases by one level.
+If a successful saving throw reduces the infected creature's level of [[Exhaustion]] below 1, the creature recovers from the disease.

 #### Sight Rot

 This painful infection causes bleeding from the eyes and eventually blinds the victim.

 A beast or humanoid that drinks water tainted by sight rot must succeed on a DC 15 Constitution saving throw or become infected.
 One day after infection, the creature's vision starts to become blurry.
 The creature takes a −1 penalty to attack rolls and ability checks that rely on sight.
 At the end of each long rest after the symptoms appear, the penalty worsens by 1.
-When it reaches −5, the victim is [[blinded]] until its sight is restored by magic such as [[lesser restoration]] or [[heal]].
+When it reaches −5, the victim is [[Blinded]] until its sight is restored by magic such as [[Lesser Restoration]] or [[Heal]].

 Sight rot can be cured using a rare flower called Eyebright, which grows in some swamps.
 Given an hour, a character who has proficiency with an herbalism kit can turn the flower into one dose of ointment.
 Applied to the eyes before a long rest, one dose of it prevents the disease from worsening after that rest.
 After three doses, the ointment cures the disease entirely.